- Courses and the Student Course Load

 It is important to remember that waivers could affect college acceptance.
 Students may take no more than one P.E. class per year (each P.E. class is a two-semester course).
 Aide or tutoring classes must be a seventh class.

-Jesuit works in cooperation with Edison High School, an alternative school located on the Jesuit campus.
+Jesuit works in cooperation with Edison High School, a private high school serving students with learning differences that is located on the Jesuit campus.
 Courses taken at Edison may affect college acceptance.

 The requirements for graduation from Jesuit High School have been established by the Board of Trustees in conformance with guidelines developed by the Oregon State Department of Education and the Jesuit Secondary Education Association.
 Students who successfully complete these requirements will be awarded a Jesuit High School diploma.